How To Treat Burned Gums From Teeth Whitening?

 • After applying the whitening gel, remove any excess gel from your gums using a clean cloth or swab.

-Prioritize safety by following these guidelines or seek professional teeth whitening treatment for a worry-free whitening experience in Plano.
+Prioritize safety by following these guidelines or seek a professional whitening treatment for a worry-free whitening experience.

-Revitalize your smile with our advanced teeth whitening treatment at Pinnacle Dental.
-Our experienced best dentist in Plano can teeth whitening treatment to restore your natural sparkle and help you radiate confidence.
+Revitalize your smile with our advanced teeth whitening treatment in Plano at Pinnacle Dental.
+Our experienced teeth whitening dentist can treat to restore your natural sparkle and help you radiate confidence.
 Contact our Plano Dental clinic to schedule your teeth whitening session now.